Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 This is of course not taking into account the swimming behaviour of the turtles.
 I have considered this to be postponed right now, but it should be not a lot harder than just choosing two weights and modifying their behaviour by those weights.
 I am now going to turn my attention towards the repeated swim simulation of the turtles, to see a density arise.

 I have implemented the repeated 'float', a RW with only vector field influence.
+I have now also implemented the repeated 'swim', a RW with influence from the turtles and the field.
+To combine the influence from the turtles and the field, I have created weights to average the static and dynamic probabilities of movement.

+I think I will now (have to) start to approach the PDE based solution.
+Because I am not looking very forward to doing this (how tf do I incorporate the vector field into FEniCS?!?), I will instead start with expanding the text in the overleaf.
+Maybe later today I will also try to implement the time-varying vector field, but I don't think its feasible to acquire my data on this wifi network.
+Or I will do some by-hand math on existence and stuff that into the overleaf.
+Yay.

+I would also like to try to optimize the simulation of the turtles.
+Currently the program is using just one thread, but it would be ideal if each turtle could be simulated by one thread, to a total of 16 threads on my laptop and home computer tower.
+Later this could be increased to allow supercomputing??! :D